DaveLuhman/wolfpackGuestbook/docs/DOCUMENTATION.md

 ## **1. Introduction**

 ### **Project Name**
-**Wolfpack Guestbook** - Version 1.0.5
+**Wolfpack Guestbook** - Version 1.0.7
 ### **Purpose**
 Wolfpack Guestbook is an Electron-based desktop application designed to track attendance volume as a fully-enclosed software solution.
-It processes card swipe data or virtual keystrokes to extract user identification information, optionally display the result to the screen, and store it to a local-only SQLite3 database.
+It processes card swipe data, barcode scans, or virtual keystrokes to extract user identification information, optionally display the result to the screen, and store it to a local-only SQLite3 database.
 This can later be exported to CSV for further examination and analysis.

 ### **Target Audience**
 This application is intended for internal use by staff managing attendance of events at Madison Area Technical College.

 ### **Overview**
-The application automatically detects connected MagTek HID devices, allows the user to select an appropriate device if multiple are available.
-Once a HID device is selected, the application listens for card swipe events and key-press events for "F24".
-An anonymous entry is entered on F24, and on card swipe the parsed data is inserted to the database as well as displayed for the user.
+The application automatically detects connected MagTek HID devices and Symbol DS9208 barcode scanners, allows the user to select an appropriate device if multiple are available.
+Once a HID device is selected, the application listens for card swipe events, barcode scans, and key-press events for "F24".
+An anonymous entry is entered on F24, and on card swipe or barcode scan the parsed data is inserted to the database as well as displayed for the user.
+The application provides audio feedback for successful entries and errors.

 ---
 ---